SophiaAramburu/ReadMeGenerator/demo.md

     # usage

-    by entering the answers to the questions being asked
+    by answering the questions being asked